-The Company granted stock options to purchase common shares of the Company to independent directors.
-The stock options vest over a four-year period and expire seven years after the grant date or 30 days after the participate cease to be a director.
+The Company granted stock options to purchase common shares of the Company to independent directors and senior managers.
+Stock options to independent directors vest over a four-year period and expire seven years after the grant date or 30 days after the participant ceases to be a director.
+Stock options to senior managers vest over a five-year period and expire on the earliest of: (a) August 31, 2016; (b) three years after death or any other event of termination of employment; (c) after any unvested optioned shares held by the optionee are cancelled for any reason (other than early retirement but including resignation without entering into a formal exit agreement and termination for cause); and (d) in the case of early retirement, after a determination that the optionee has competed with the Company or violated any non-competition, non-solicitation or non-disclosure obligations.
 The exercise price is based on the fair market value of the common shares at grant date.
-The weighted average exercise price of the stock options is \$15.37.
+The weighted average exercise price of the stock options is \$9.91 at March 31, 2010.